 USERS is a comma delimited list of users from passwd.properties.

-For example, to control access to Keyspace1 and give jsmith and Elvis read-only permissions while allowing dilbert full read-write access to add and remove tables, you would create the following entries:
+For example, to control access to Keyspace1 and give jsmith and Elvis read-only permissions while allowing dilbert full read-write access to add and remove column families, you would create the following entries: